AshwinRamachandran2002/AshwinRamachandran2002.github.io/docs/_posts/2023-05-11-A-New-Spotify-for-Runners.markdown

     e.
 When playing from a specific playlist, if a song in the playlist has exceeded 3 plays, then we remove the song from the playlist and add a new song according the Spotify Recommendation API

+# Working

+A selected song would be played for x seconds without interruption.
+When x minutes are up, then we choose the next song from the playlist according to the pace setting.
+The song will be played for x seconds and the process repeats.
+The x can be configured by the user, default would be 45 seconds.w
 # No backend required